-You guys, ever since he helped me make it for the first time, Darrol Henry is crazy about beans and rice.
+Y'all, ever since he helped me make it for the first time, Darrol Henry is crazy about beans and rice.
 He asks for it at every meal.
 He sings a song about beans and rice that he wrote to the tune of Twinkle Twinkle Little Star.
 He begs to make more beans and rice while trying to drag the Learning Tower over to the counter himself.
-It’s an obsession.
+It's an obsession.

 It also means that we have tons of beans and rice in the house at all times.
 And that Dave and I need to mix things up a little bit sometimes.
 Last week I had a big batch of beans and rice in the fridge.
 In the spirit of Wing It Don't Fling It, I decided to turn it into a leftover beans and rice casserole.